-Attending a college fair will allow you to meet with representatives from different colleges and gather materials to give you information about each school.
+Attending a college fair will allow you to meet with representatives and gather materials from different colleges and military branches.
+You can gather materials to give you information about each of the options available to you.
 Keep track of college fairs near you with the help of the chart below!